Study Abroad in Dublin

 DCU was established in the early 1980s and hosts 16,000 students.
 Its multidisciplinary programs stimulate entrepreneurial awareness and activity through strong links with Dublin-based and international businesses.

-Depending on their program of study and availability, students may be able to participate in an internship or volunteer.
+Depending on their program of study and availability, students may be able to participate in an internship abroad or volunteer work.
 Students can build new skills and intercultural competencies with an internship and become an active member of Dublin’s business and professional community.

 In addition, CIEE Dublin works with a number of charities and NGO’s and will assist students who are interested in volunteer opportunities.